ssb22/CedPane/README.md

 Maglite is a registered trademark of Mag Instrument, Inc.
 Makaton is a registered trademark of The Makaton Charity.
 Microsoft is a registered trademark of Microsoft Corp.
+Mormon is registered as a trademark in Europe held by Intellectual Reserve Inc. which is owned by the Corporation of the President of The Church of Jesus Christ of Latter-day Saints.
 Naxos is a trademark of Naxos Ltd.
 Nike is a trademark of Nike Inc.
 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.